AGA Professional Results 2014

 2. Each must have participated in certified qualifying rounds or been invited and passed the requirements for invitation.

 There will be two rounds per day.
-There will be eight rounds of play during the finals.
+There will be a maximum of ten rounds of play during the finals.

-The following outlines the AGA Professional Rules to be used in the Promotional and Exhibition Leagues:
+The following outlines the AGA Professional Rules to be used. the Full Rules, when published, supersede this outline:

-1. All games will be played by official AGA rules, except as noted below, which take precedence over published rules.
+1. All games will be played by the Complete AGA rules, except as noted below, which take precedence over the Complete AGA rules.

 2. All games will be played even (no handicap).